tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 In general, invalid records SHOULD be silently discarded, thus preserving the association; however, an error MAY be logged for diagnostic purposes.

-Generating fatal alerts is NOT RECOMMENDED for unreliable transports, both to increase the reliability of DTLS service and to avoid the risk of spoofing attacks sending traffic to unrelated third parties.

 If DTLS is being carried over a transport that is resistant to forgery (e.g., SCTP with SCTP-AUTH {{RFC6083}}), then it is safer to send alerts